AOrobator/HelloAndroid/lesson8/Lesson8_MemoryLeaks.md

-# Lesson 8: Memory Leaks with AsyncTask
+# Lesson 8: Memory Leaks

 ## What is a memory leak?